polterguy/magic.endpoint/README.md

 The default resolver will only allow the client to resolve files inside your _"/files/modules/"_ folder and _"/files/system/"_ folder.
 This allows you to safely keep files that parts of your system relies upon inside your dynamic _"/files/"_ folder, without accidentally creating endpoints clients can resolve, resulting in breaches in your security.

-Only characters a-z, 0-9 and '-', '\_' and '/' are legal characters for the resolvers, and only lowercase characters to avoid file system incompatibilities between Linux and Windows.
+Only the characters a-z, 0-9 and '-', '\_' and '/' are legal
+characters for the resolvers, and only lowercase characters to avoid file system incompatibilities between Linux and Windows.

 There is _one exception_ to this rule though, which is that the resolver will resolve files and folder starting out with a period (.) character, since this is necessary to allow for having _"hidden files"_ being resolved as endpoints - Which is a requirement to make things such as Apple's _".well-known"_ endpoints being resolved.

 Below is probably the simplest HTTP endpoint you could create.
 Save the following Hyperlambda in a file at the path of `/modules/tutorials/foo.get.hl` using for instance your Magic _"Hyper IDE"_ menu item.